SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 ### additionalRowClass

 Optional element.
 Specifies a CSS class(es) that is applied to the entire row.
 Supports expressions.
+Only valid for 'List' and 'Compact List' layouts.

 `additionalRowClass` only takes effect when there is no `rowFormatter` element specified.
 If a `rowFormatter` is specified, then `additionalRowClass` is ignored.